ImGCL: Revisiting Graph Contrastive Learning on Imbalanced Node Classification: Introduction

 \section{Introduction}

-Recently, graph contrastive learning~(GCL) has become the \emph{de facto standard} for self-supervised learning on graphs~\cite{zhu2021empirical} due to its superior performance as compared to the equivalent methods trained with labels in a supervised manner on graph benchmark datasets~\cite{thakoor2021bootstrapped, bielak2021graph, you2020graph, zhu2020graph}.
-Inheriting the advantage of self-supervised learning, GCL frees the model from the reliance on label information in the graph domain, where label information can be costly and error-prone in practice~\cite{yang2020rethinking} while unlabeled/partially labeled data is extremely common, such as fraudulent user detection~\cite{kumar2018rev2} and molecular graph data~\cite{ma2020multi}.
-In a nutshell, most GCL methods typically first construct multiple graph views via stochastic augmentations on the input graph and then learn representations by maximizing the feature consistency between two views.
+Recently, graph contrastive learning~(GCL) has become the \emph{de facto standard} for self-supervised learning on graphs~\cite{zhu2021empirical} due to its superior performance as compared to the supervised counterparts.~\cite{thakoor2021bootstrapped, bielak2021graph, you2020graph, zhu2020graph}.
+Inheriting the advantage of self-supervised learning, GCL frees the model from the reliance on label information in the graph domain, where labels can be costly and error-prone in practice~\cite{yang2020rethinking} while unlabeled/partially labeled data is prevalent, such as fraudulent user detection~\cite{kumar2018rev2} and molecular property prediction~\cite{ma2020multi}.
+Typically, most GCL methods first construct multiple graph views via stochastic augmentation functions on the input graph and then learn discriminative representations by maximizing the representation consistency between two views.